Pokecord-Official/Pokecord-Guide/commands/market.md

 ## Selling

-Minimum price for listing a Pokémon on the market is `60 Pokecoins`.
+Minimum price for listing a Pokémon on the market is `60` pokecoins.
 The max price is calculated using the formula `Total + 15%` for `Legendary` rarity, the percentage value goes up by `5%` when moving up the rarity list.
 :::info Market Fee
 Upon a successful sale, `5%` of the total sale value is deducted before the seller receives the amount.
 :::